-In our scenario the “legacy serial application” is the MTTTY application installed on our laptop which has an Ethernet connection and one USB port.
-First, we will create a virtual serial port on COM20 which will send data to the NetBurner serial to Ethernet (S2E) device server over the Ethernet connection.
+To begin, we will initially create a virtual serial port on COM20 which will allow us to send data from the “remote client” MTTTY instance to the NetBurner serial to Ethernet device over the Ethernet connection.
 The NetBurner device will then send the received network data out of its own serial port (DB9) back to the laptop.
-This data will be read using the USB port on the laptop with the help of the USB to serial converter.
-We will use a second MTTTY terminal to read serial data from our USB converted serial port, COM6.
-The expected final behavior is that if we send data from one window, it will show up in the other, and vice versa.
+This data will be read using the USB port on the laptop with the help of a USB to serial converter.
+Finally, we will use the “legacy serial application” MTTTY terminal to read the data from our USB converted serial port, COM6.
+This communication path is bi-directional, so the expected behavior is that if we send data from one MTTTY terminal instance, it will show up in the other, and vice-versa.

 How to setup the virtual COM port driver

 - Install the Virtual COM Port Driver software using the link provided above.
 The default installation directory for the software linked above can be found at C:\nburn\VirtualCommPort.
 From here, execute NBVirtualCommPort.exe.
 The application window will open…we’ll come back to this shortly.